bpetetot/conference-hall-beta/README.md

 - ⚡️ Make it public or private
 - 👥 Use organization to share an event between organizers
 - 💡 Custom formats and categories for the talks
+- 📥 Send survey to speakers
 - ⭐️ Rate proposals to speed deliberation process
-- ✅ Mark proposals as accepted, declined or backup
+- ✅ Mark proposals as accepted, declined...
-- 📥 Send survey to speakers
+- 💌 Automatically send accept or reject emails to speakers
+- 👌 Get speaker confirmations
 - 🌍 API to query proposals

 ## Getting started